cppalliance/safe-cpp/lifetimes/draft-lifetimes.md

 }
 ```

 While safe references and legacy references are different types, they're inter-convertible.
 Converting a safe reference to legacy reference can be done safely, because it doesn't involve any preconditions.
-Function `f` converts a safe reference `x` to an lvalue reference with a dereference and borrow: `&*x`.
+Function `f` converts a safe reference `x` to an lvalue reference with a dereference and reference-of: `&*x`.
 Going the other way is unsafe: the precondition of the _unsafe-block_ is that the legacy references _do not alias_ and _do not dangle_: `%*x`.

 ## Constraint rules